Screener Info 2027

 Pacing / Editing

 The film felt neither too fast nor too slow and kept to a rhythm.
 Editing used helps clarify the film and enhance the pacing.
-Transitions and camera work is well executed and not distracting to the viewer Opening and closing credits are legible and aesthetically appealing for film.
+Transitions and camera work are well executed and not distracting to the viewer.
+Opening and closing credits are legible and aesthetically appealing for film.

 Writing